SENIOR

 Cloudy: I have a lot of seniors who get worried about cloudy days because they think their images won't be as bright and beautiful...but rest assured, that's not true!!
 Cloudy days are actually AMAZING for photographers...because it means there are no harsh shadows!!
 Unless it is a seriously grey day with heavy fog or severe storm clouds...cloudy days are our friend!!
 AND they aren't as hot!!

-02. can i bring friends or family with me to my session?
+02. can friends or family COME to my session?

 Yes!
 I highly recommend bringing someone with you to your session who can assist with holding items/outfits as well as be an extra set of eyes to make sure all of the details are just perfect.
 Your friends and family can even jump in for a group photo!